 Ext : Ulverston Railway Station ~ filmed at The Haverthwaite Railway Station

 On the first day of filming ‘Swallows & Amazons’ in May 1973, a huge effort was made to ‘dress’ Haverthwaite Railway Station, at the southern end of Windermere.
 The aim was to bring across the feel of a bustling 1929 holiday destination.
-Local people had been previously fitted with costumes in the Ambleside Church Hall, there was a horse and cart, porters’ trolleys laden with trunks and there were a number of old bikes, which were all of great interest to us.
+Local people had been previously fitted with costumes in the Ambleside Church Hall, there was a horse and cart, porters’ trolleys laden with trunks and a number of old bikes, which were all of great interest to us.

 Having stepped down from the steam locomotive, where the Times photographer must have taken this shot, we were piled into an open-topped period vehicle, for further publicity photographs.
 I liked sitting on the car but thought the photograph was silly, especially since Kit Seymour and Lesley Bennett, who played the Amazons, were wearing ordinary clothes rather than period costumes.
 The result was later published in both The Guardian and Woman’s Realm.
 Virginia McKenna was interviewed by journalists while we were hurried away to get on with our lessons.
 Our tutor taught us Art.
 I drew the a picture of the motor car.

 The yellow motor used in the film for our taxi was superb.
 I can only imagine it was far grander than a real Lakeland taxi would have been.
 Sten, playing Roger, hung out of the window as the director, Claude Whatham, ‘filmed us driving out of the station, along the platform at top speed,’ as I recorded in my diary.